jobullo/simple-bank-service/readme.md

 go mod vendor
 ```
 ## Switching between application types
-* open the main.go file and change the runtime import line to include the path to the package with execute method is that you want to run
+* open the main.go file and change the runtime import line to include the path to the package with the execute function that you want to run

 ## Running Api locally
 ```bash